Earl of Balfour: Earl of Balfour (1922)

 The heir presumptive is the present holder's brother, the Hon.
-(Note: The present holder's brother was allowed by a warrant of precedence from the Queen to use the style of Honourable, because their father would have held the peerage but for his predeceasing the previous holder.)
+(Note: The present holder's brother was allowed by a warrant of precedence from Elizabeth II to use the style of Honourable, because their father would have held the peerage but for his predeceasing the previous holder.)
 Charles George Yule Balfour (born 1951).

 The heir presumptive's heir apparent is his son, George Eustace Charles Balfour (born 1991).